anywhichway/reasondb/README.md

 5) Minimize memory usage by large result sets.

 6) Simplify initial development by eliminating the need to make decisions about indexing and updating the database.
-(Scaling back indexes or eliminating auto-updates are straight-forward to implement and should show up in v2.0).
+Scaling back indexes is simple, keys to not index can be explicitly listed for a class.
+Or, classes can be configured to index only specific keys.
+Eliminating auto-updates is straight-forward to implement and should show up in v2.0.

 ### Indexes & Data Storage